The honey badger comes with a well-deserved reputation.

-It definitely attacks fearlessly when threatened and reputedly have also put up savage resistance against a lion.
+It attacks fearlessly when threatened and reputedly has also put up savage resistance against a lion.

-The antelope victims apparently bled to death after having the scrotum torn off.
+The antelope victims bled to death after having the scrotum torn off.

 Honey badgers are also known as "ratels"